google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Terminology

 A [**Marker**](https://developers.google.com/blockly/reference/js/blockly.marker_class) holds a location and is not movable.
-A marker can be used to mark a location on the workspace, such as marking the spot where the user can drop a block from the toolbox.
+A marker is used to mark a location on the workspace, such as marking the spot where the user can drop a block from the toolbox.

 A [**Cursor**](https://developers.google.com/blockly/reference/js/blockly.cursor_class) is a marker that can move.
 It extends a `Blockly.Marker` but adds logic to allow the marker to move through the blocks, inputs, fields, connections and workspace coordinates.